Pre-Code Hollywood: Content

 In The Divorcee (1930), starring Norma Shearer, a wife discovers that her husband (played by Chester Morris) has been cheating on her.
-In reaction, she decides to have an affair with his best friend (played by Robert Montgomery).
+In reaction, she has an affair with his best friend (played by Robert Montgomery).
 When the husband finds out, he decides to leave her.
 After pleading with him to stay, the wife unleashes her frustrations upon him, and, in a moment of inspiration, reveals her desire to live a fearless, sexually liberated life without him.
 According to film critic Mick LaSalle, this was the motion picture that inspired other films centering upon sophisticated female protagonists, who stayed out late, had affairs, wore revealing gowns, and who basically destroyed the sexual double standard by asserting themselves both within society and in the bedroom.
 From The Divorcee onward, there developed "a trend toward a sophistication in women's pictures that would continue unabated until the end of the Pre-Code era in mid-1934".

 One of the most prominent examples of punishment for immoral transgressions in vice film can be seen in The Story of Temple Drake, based on the William Faulkner novel Sanctuary.
 In Drake, the title character (played by Miriam Hopkins), a cold, vapid "party girl", the daughter of a judge, is raped and forced into prostitution by a backwoods character, and according to pre-Code scholar Thomas Doherty, the film implies that the deeds done to her are in recompense for her immorality.
 Later, in court, she confesses that she killed the man who raped and kept her.
 She faints after this confession, upon which her lawyer carries her out, leading to a "happy ending".
 In the RKO film Christopher Strong, Katharine Hepburn plays an aviator who becomes pregnant from an affair with a married man.
 She commits suicide by flying her plane directly upwards until she breaks the world altitude record, at which point she takes off her oxygen mask and plummets to earth.
 Strong female characters often ended films as "reformed" women, after experiencing situations in which their progressive outlook proved faulty.

 Marlene Dietrich's open bisexuality caused an uproar.
 In 1933 her studio, Paramount, signed a largely ineffectual agreement not to depict women in men's clothes in their films.

 Female protagonists in aggressively sexual vice films were usually of two general kinds: the bad girl or the fallen woman.
-In so-called "bad girl pictures", female characters profited from promiscuity and immoral behavior.
-Jean Harlow frequently played bad girl characters and dubbed them "sex vultures".
+In so-called bad-girl pictures, female characters profited from promiscuity and immoral behavior.
+Jean Harlow frequently played bad-girl characters and dubbed them "sex vultures".